UDM Search

 Enter a UDM search

 Complete the following steps to enter a UDM search in the UDM Search field.
-When you finish entering a UDM search, click RUN SEARCH.
-The Chronicle user interface only allows you to enter a valid UDM search expression.
+When you finish entering a UDM search, click Run Search.
+The Google Security Operations user interface only lets you enter a valid UDM search expression.
 You can also adjust the range of data to search by opening the date range window.

 UDM queries are based on UDM fields, which are all listed in the Unified Data Model field list.
 You can also view UDM fields within the context of searches by using Filters or Raw Log Search.